 After creating all the fields for each section, go to the Settings tab of each field group > choose Location as Post Type and select Page.
 Since we’ll apply these fields to the landing page, in the Advanced location rules options, choose Landing Page.

-These settings will apply for all the field groups.
+These settings will apply to all the field groups.

 When you go to edit the landing page, you will see all the created field groups and its fields as below: